eltociear/power-automate-docs.da-dk/articles/ui-flows/inputs-outputs-desktop.md

 ## <a name="learn-more"></a>Få mere at vide

-- Få mere at vide om [udløsningen af flow for brugergrænsefladen](run-ui-flow.md).
+- Få mere at vide om [udløsningen af brugergrænsefladeflow](run-ui-flow.md).